History of antisemitism: 18th century

 Jews in Switzerland were greatly restricted in their freedom of work, movement and settlement, and in the 17th century, Aargau was the only federal condominium where they were tolerated.
 In 1774, the Jews were restricted to just two towns, Endingen and Lengnau.
 While the rural upper class pressed incessantly for their expulsion, the financial interests of the authorities prevented it.
 They imposed special taxes on peddling and cattle trading, the primary Jewish professions.
 The Jews were directly subordinate to the governor; from 1696, they were compelled to renew a (costly) letter of protection every 16 years.

 During this period, Jews and Christians were not allowed to live under the same roof, nor were Jews allowed to own land or houses.
 They were taxed at a much higher rate than others and, in 1712, a pogrom took place in Lengnau, resulting in considerable property destruction.
 In 1760, they were further restricted regarding marriages and procreation.
 An exorbitant tax was levied on marriage licenses; oftentimes, they were outright refused.
 This remained the case until the 19th century.

 In accordance with the anti-Jewish precepts of the Russian Orthodox Church, Russia's discriminatory policies towards Jews intensified when the partition of Poland in the 18th century resulted, for the first time in Russian history, in the possession of land with a large population of Jews.
 This land was designated as the Pale of Settlement from which Jews were forbidden to migrate into the interior of Russia.
 In 1772, the empress of Russia Catherine II forced the Jews of the Pale of Settlement to stay in their shtetls and forbade them from returning to the towns that they occupied before the partition of Poland.

-Nineteenth century
+19th century

 Following legislation supporting the equality of French Jews with other citizens during the French Revolution, similar laws promoting Jewish emancipation were enacted in the early 19th century in those parts of Europe over which France had influence.
 The old laws restricting them to ghettos, as well as the many laws that limited their property rights, rights of worship and occupation, were rescinded.

 Despite laws granting legal and political equality to Jews in a number of countries, traditional cultural discrimination and hostility to Jews on religious grounds persisted and was supplemented by racial antisemitism.